 We both use 3-in-1 jackets, which combine an outer shell with an inner fleece to give you flexibility for varying conditions.
 This versatility served us well when travelling in other parts of the world too.

 Another mandatory requirement for Patagonia hiking trips is a solid pair of hiking boots.
 You will need some that will be able to stand up to the elements and won’t fall apart when you find yourself knee-deep in mud.
+To help you find your perfect pair, take a look at our guide to the best hiking boots for travel.

 I’ve had a foot condition since a very young age, and so I am always very careful in my choice of footwear.
 After shopping around extensively for hiking boots, I opted for Berghaus Men’s Explorers.
 In Patagonia, they kept my feet dry and warm through the challenging terrains of Torres Del Paine and the rocky slopes of Los Glaciares National Park.
 They’re still going great after this and much more over two years of wear.